Yisee5217/Yisee5217.github.io/_pages/about.md

-# 💻 Teaching

-### Teaching Assistant, Data Structures and Programming

-*Sep.
-2023 – Jun.
-2025*, Beihang University

-# 🎖 Honors and Awards
+# 🎖 Selected Honors and Awards